-Dr. Farber’s experience includes work in state courts, U.S. district courts, and the International Trade Commission.
-He has contributed to analyses of alleged lost sales, lost profits, reasonable royalty damages, unjust enrichment, price erosion, irreparable economic injury, domestic industry considerations, remedy and bonding, public interest considerations, and commercial success.
+Dr. Farber regularly works in state courts, U.S. district courts, and the International Trade Commission.
+He has testified in U.S. district court, providing analyses of monopolization and attempted monopolization, lost profits and reasonable royalty damages, unjust enrichment, irreparable economic injury, domestic industry considerations, and commercial success.

 Dr. Farber earned his M.S. and Ph.D. in Economics from the University of Texas, where he specialized in applied microeconomics, focusing on the economics of education while serving as a teaching and research assistant both in the economics department and the Lyndon B. Johnson School of Public Affairs.